Drink-driver who killed charity cyclist and hid body jailed for 12 years

 Alexander McKellar was sentenced at the High Court in Glasgow over the death of Tony Parsons.

-A drink-driver who admitted killing a charity cyclist by hitting him and abandoning him by the side of the road has been jailed for 12 years.
+A drink-driver who killed a charity cyclist by hitting him and abandoning him by the side of the road and then hid the body has been jailed for 12 years.

 Alexander McKellar, 31, caused the death of 63-year-old Tony Parsons by hitting him with his car on the A82 near Bridge of Orchy, Argyll and Bute, on September 29 2017.

+Along with his twin brother Robert, McKellar hid the body of Mr Parsons and his remains were not found for more than three years.

-Originally charged with murdering Mr Parsons, McKellar pleaded guilty to an amended charge of culpable homicide at the High Court in Glasgow last month.
+Originally charged with murdering the former Royal Navy submariner, McKellar pleaded guilty to an amended charge of culpable homicide at the High Court in Glasgow last month.

-McKellar and his twin brother Robert also admitted attempting to defeat the ends of justice.
+He and his brother also admitted attempting to defeat the ends of justice.

 McKellar was sentenced to 12 years behind bars when he appeared at the same court on Friday.